 As a historic reserve

-the fee simple estate in Kowhairoa Peninsula as a historic reserve, with the governance entity as the administering body;
+the fee simple estate in Kowhairoa Peninsula, as a historic reserve, with the governance entity as the administering body;

-As a scenic reserve subject to a conservation covenant
+As a [reserve] subject to a conservation covenant

-the fee simple estate in Waihi Bay as a scenic reserve, with the governance entity as the administering body, subject to the governance entity providing a registrable conservation covenant in relation to that site in the form in part [7] of the documents schedule.
+the fee simple estate in Waihi Bay [subject to reserve status to maintain conservation values including public access], subject to the governance entity providing a registrable conservation covenant in relation to that site in the form in part [6] of the documents schedule.

 [Placeholder pending discussions with NKKWTB and Ngati Aukiwa Working Party.
 To include text to provide for paragraph 17 of the Agreement in Principle (relating to properties in 5.13.1(e).
 5.13.1(f) and Stony Creek Station)].